allegro/turnilo/docs/configuration-cluster.md

 **retry** (object)

 Options for retries on Druid native queries.
 If no object is provided Turnilo will not retry failed queries.
-Object should have following structure:
+Object should have the following structure:

 ```yaml
 retry: